Dating & Sex

 If you choose to be sexually active during study abroad, practice safe sex to protect yourself and your partner against unwanted sexual contact, sexually transmitted infections, AIDS, unintended pregnancy, and misunderstandings about the meaning of the relationship.
 Here are some helpful reminders for students who think that they may be sexually active during study abroad:

 - Always, always, always ask for consent from your partner before sexual activity.
 Failure to obtain consent from a partner can result in unwanted sexual contact, which has serious legal ramifications.
 What counts as consent?
-Check out this video to make sure you know what consent is – and isn't.
+Make sure you know what consent is – and isn't - by checking out this video on consent.

 - Be responsible when consuming alcohol or using other drugs as they can negatively affect your behavior and ability to make safe decisions.